rendybjunior/rendyistyping/_pages/about.md

 permalink: /about/
 title: About
 ---

-### Rendy B. Junior
+## Rendy B. Junior - Crazy dad, data tech enthusiast.
-#### Crazy Dad, Data Tech Enthusiast

-Interested in solving real use case using data technology.
+Interested in solving business use cases using data technology.
 Enjoy designing and developing scalable data systems.

+### A Crazy Dad
+Enjoy playing with kids and play fool!
 A devoted dad to a cute daughter.
 Aspiring to contribute to environmental informatics, making the world a better place for the next generations.

 <figure class="third">
 	<img src="/assets/images/dad.jpeg">